emersonrp/bindcontrol/README.md

 The Github Actions for automated building of binary releases were provided by [JamzTheMan](https://github.com/JamzTheMan).

+BindControl contains a local modified copy of the wx.lib.agw.flatmenu package from wxPython.
+The file [COHMenu.py](COHMenu.py) is separately licensed under the wxWindows Library License, which is reproduced inside that file, and references the LGPL version 2.0, which is included as a [separate file](LICENSE-LGPL).
+Flatmenu was originally written by [Andrea Gavana](https://github.com/infinity77).

+Most of the UI Icons / graphics are from Microsoft's [Fluent icons](https://github.com/microsoft/fluentui-system-icons) collection, by way of [Colton Griffith's Fluent Icons viewer](https://fluenticons.co/outlined/).

 Additional feedback and suggestions have been provided in the [Homecoming Forums thread](https://forums.homecomingservers.com/topic/38674-bindcontrol-alternative-to-citybinder) and in [Github issues](https://github.com/emersonrp/bindcontrol/issues) by:<br>
 DevoDog68, BlackSpectre, Premmy, kenlon, Lumenia, xizar, autobotpinto, jtoya85

-Most of the UI Icons / graphics are from Microsoft's [Fluent icons](https://github.com/microsoft/fluentui-system-icons) collection, by way of [Colton Griffith's Fluent Icons viewer](https://fluenticons.co/outlined/).

 CityBinder's original acknowledgements are reproduced below:
 ```